-

 In 1976, Tom Butt erected at his Point Richmond home the largest wind generator in California and the first to feed power into the PG&E grid.
 Fully instrumented by PG&E, it became a research project that paved the way for commercial wind power in California.

-Until well into the 1980’s Interactive Resources remained a leading consultant in alternative energy applications and energy conservation in building, designing hundreds of projects incorporating passive and active solar heating and cooling, including six U.S. Government-sponsored grants for research or demonstration projects in solar energy, including the AIA Research Corporation Grant (sponsored by HUD) for Phase II Development of Energy Performance Standards for New Builders, 1978, and the Willow Park II Community Center Case Study, a DOE Research Project, 1983
+Until well into the 1980’s Interactive Resources remained a leading consultant in alternative energy applications and energy conservation in building, designing hundreds of projects incorporating passive and active solar heating and cooling, including six U.S. Government-sponsored grants for research or demonstration projects in solar energy, including the AIA Research Corporation Grant (sponsored by HUD) for Phase II Development of Energy Performance Standards for New Builders, 1978, and the Willow Park II Community Center Case Study, a DOE Research Project, 1983.

 Business and Professional

 The original concept of the firm’s founders was to create a tightly-knit, multidisciplinary, full-service organization – hence the name “Interactive Resources.”
 Today, the organization lives up to that name, providing architecture, interior design, planning, civil engineering and structural engineering services in-house.
-In addition, long time relationships with dozens of specialty consultants makes Interactive Resources one of the most diversified firms of its size in the entire Bay Area.
+In addition, long time relationships with dozens of specialty consultants make Interactive Resources one of the most diversified firms of its size in the entire Bay Area.

 Tom is licensed as an architect in several states and as a general contractor in California.
 He has been previously licensed as a real estate broker in California and has substantial education and experience in real estate development and real estate economics.